 Present Day: The United States and Israel Relationship

 Today, the United States’ choice to move the embassy to Jerusalem indicates a united stand between the two nations.

-“I look forward to working with [the U.S. to advance security, stability, and peace in our region,”—Benjamin Netanyahu, Prime Minister of Israel
+“I look forward to working with [the U.S. to advance security, stability, and peace in our region,”—Benjamin Netanyahu, former Prime Minister of Israel

 Israel is a small nation that has a significant impact on the Middle East as well as the world.
 The military relationship between the United States and Israel continues to strengthen, which helps protect the borders of both nations.

 [Read the FAQ below to find out more about the Israeli and the U.S. joint training efforts.]

 Israel also provides technologically advanced methods and weaponry that benefit American homeland security.